image-js/image-js-docs/docs/Features/Operations/Threshold.md

 import ThresholdDemo from './threshold.demo.tsx'

-_Grayscale image into a binary image by setting a specific threshold value._
+_Grayscale image into a binary image by setting a specific threshold value or algorithm._

 [Check options and parameters of `threshold` method](https://image-js.github.io/image-js-typescript/classes/Image.html#threshold 'github.io link')